10 Secret Messages Hidden in World Famous Paintings

 Alfredo Dagli Orti/REX/Shutterstock

 Caravaggio’s portrait of Bacchus, the Roman god of wine, is another work of art hiding a miniature self-portrait by the artist.
 In 1922, an art restorer was cleaning up the canvas of this 1595 work.
 With the centuries’ worth of dirt buildup gone, a hidden portrait became visible.
 In the glass wine jug in the bottom left-hand corner, an itty-bitty Caravaggio sits in the tiny light reflection on the surface of the wine.
-We bet you didn’t know these 14 hidden messages in your favorite movies.
+There are hidden messages in other art forms, too, like these 14 hidden messages in your favorite movies.